shaddow1201/MicrocontrollerProjects/ICs/74HCXXX_Series.md

   - Arduino, LEDs (red), resistors (220)
 - Notes
   1. Red box is inputs, generating the rest of the black box.
+  2. E3 is tied to 5v, E2 and E1 are tied to ground.

 ### 74HC139 High Speed CMOS Logic Dual 2-to-4 Line Decoders/Demultiplexers